Gran Turismo Logo

 Meaning and History

 Key actions for implementing the video game started in 1992.
 Then, the main inspiration for the idea gathered a team of seven specialists and, in five years, created a completely original franchise.
-The simulator’s attractiveness is explained by detailed graphics, which are thought out to the smallest detail, the exact technical properties of car copies, and a large fleet of licensed vehicles.
+The simulator’s attractiveness is explained by detailed graphics, meticulously thought-out to the smallest detail, the exact technical properties of car copies, and a large fleet of licensed vehicles.

 What is Gran Turismo?

 Gran Turismo is PlayStation’s top-selling media franchise.
-This is a series of video games in racing simulators in which you need to consider the real aspects of driving a car.
+This is a series of racing simulators in which you need to consider the real aspects of driving a car.
 They simulate everything from suspension tuning to tire wear.

 1997 – 2009

-The authors painted the franchise’s full name below them in black.
+The authors painted the franchise’s full name in black below them.
 Even below, they put the inscription “the real driving simulator” in grotesquely small print.
 The logo also has an abbreviated version that lacks graphic symbols.
 Two miniature rectangles replace them.

 2009 – 2013

-Since 2009, the emblem has received a glossy and three-dimensional appearance.
+Since 2009, the emblem has taken on a glossy, three-dimensional appearance.
 It was first used for the Gran Turismo PSP.
-The 3D effect is created due to the original design and the correct combination of bright highlights and dark shadows.
+The 3D effect is created by the original design and the judicious combination of bright highlights and dark shadows.
 Moreover, the palette saturation has also changed: red and blue have become deeper, juicier, and more concentrated.
-The rest of the elements did not undergo adjustments: sans serif letters, uppercase, and slightly tilted to the right.
+The rest of the elements did not undergo adjustments: sans-serif letters, uppercase, and slightly tilted to the right.

 2013 – today